Bronx Bombers are filled with fancy fielders, too

-“I don’t think they want the attention,” catcher Austin Romine said Thursday ahead of the AL Championship Series against Houston.
-“You got a bunch of guys that go out there and play good defense, and it’s just now getting noticed.”
+”I don’t think they want the attention,” catcher Austin Romine said Thursday. ”You got a bunch of guys that go out there and play good defense, and it’s just now getting noticed.”

 First baseman DJ LeMahieu, shortstop Didi Gregorius, second baseman Gleyber Torres and right fielder Aaron Judge may not necessarily be Baryshnikovs of the ballfield, but they can cha-cha and jitterbug quite nicely around the diamond.
 A series of outstanding defensive plays led to key outs in Monday’s win that completed a Division Series sweep of Minnesota.